pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/organizing-projects-stacks/_index.md

 ---
-title: Organizing projects & stacks
+title_tag: Organizing projects & stacks
+title: Organizing projects
 meta_desc: An overview of best practices when organizing and structuring cloud projects and stacks.
 menu:
   usingpulumi: